+Claude de la Colombiere is best known for his association with Saint Margaret Mary Alacoque and the devotion of the Sacred Heart.
 In 1675, after his solemn profession as a Jesuit, he was appointed superior at Paray-le-Monial, in which the convent of Saint Margaret Mary was located.
 Here he became her spiritual director, encouraged her in the spread of the devotion to the Sacred Heart, and was described by our Lord as His “faithful and perfect friend.”

 Saint Ignatius of Loyola

 Saint Ignatius of Loyola, the founder of the Society of Jesus, was born in 1491 in the Basque Country of Northern Spain to a distinguished family.
-He was the youngest of 13 children.
-At the age of 15, he served as a page in the court of a local nobleman and later embraced a military career and became a valiant soldier.
+Ignatius was able to recognize that God was leading him to follow a path of service.
+Out of this experience he wrote his famous “Spiritual Exercises.”

 Saint Caterina Volpicelli